facundotolosa/appspace-react-fe-challenge/README.md

 ## Some aclarations about the technologies used for the project
 ### 🔸 Mock Service Worker (MSW)
 I integrated MSW in this project for mocking the responses from the API in the tests.
-I was used to mock Axios in each test suit but then I read an [article by Kent C. Dodds](https://kentcdodds.com/blog/stop-mocking-fetch/)🔗 explaining why this is a bad idea and why MSW is a better alternative.
+I was used to mock Axios in each test suite but then I read an [article by Kent C. Dodds](https://kentcdodds.com/blog/stop-mocking-fetch/)🔗 explaining why this is a bad idea and why MSW is a better alternative.

 ### 🔸 React-query
 I had never worked with this library until now.
 I was used to fetch data in a component using the hooks useEffect and useState, but for this project I've been recommended to try this, and I'm so glad that I did it.